potato-tf/PopExtensionsPlus/CONTRIBUTING.md

-- Anything in the existing code that breaks these formatting rules was done before these rules became a thing.
+### Any existing code that breaks these rules predates these guidelines and is too load-bearing/widely used to change
-- Offending lines of code that already exist are not a pass to break them yourself.
+**Offending lines of code that already exist are not a pass to break them yourself.**

 ## General
 - Use PopExtUtil functions as much as possible, all generic re-usable functions go here